avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

     //       This means that validators can share a key if they so choose.
     //       However, a NodeID + Subnet does uniquely map to a BLS key Signer signer.Signer `json:"signer"`
-    // Balance of the validator
-    Balance uint64 `json:"balance"`
     // Leftover $AVAX from the [Balance] will be issued to this
     // owner once it is removed from the validator set.
     ChangeOwner fx.Owner `json:"changeOwner"`